 Though it’s worth pointing out that many modern vehicles are using more advanced solutions nowadays, often relying on an electronic control module to regulate fan speed.
 But prior to the advent of those fancy fan speed ECMs, blower motor resistors were the way to go, and have proven trusty and reliable in automotive HVAC setups for decades.

-Signs of a Bad Blower Motor Resistor
+What Are Signs of a Bad Blower Motor Resistor?

 Yet while they are pretty darn dependable, like any electrical component, blower motor resistors can go kaput without much warning.
 Fortunately, it’s pretty easy to diagnose a failing blower motor resistor.